-- Communication with parents via newsletter at the start of term - Letter home to families in the grad of anaphylaxis students - Health care plan listing parent and school responsibilities - Year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - General use EpiPen will be stored at the school office. - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending. - The School anaphylaxis supervisor will complete the Department's Annual Risk Management Checklist for anaphylaxis management to assist with the evaluation and review of this policy and the support provided to students at risk of anaphylaxis.
+- staff and students are regularly reminded to wash their hands before and after eating. - students are discouraged from sharing food. - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects. - gloves must be worn when picking up papers or rubbish in the playground. - school lunch staff are trained in appropriate food handling to reduce the risk of cross-contamination. - year groups will be informed of allergens that must be avoided in advance of class parties, events, or birthdays. - a general use EpiPen will be stored at the school office. - planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending. - The Principal will complete the Department's Annual Risk Management Checklist for anaphylaxis management to assist with the evaluation and review of this policy and the support provided to students at risk of anaphylaxis.